 Within the field of artificial intelligence, I specialize in natural language processing (NLP).
 According to SAS, "NLP is a branch of artificial intelligence that helps computers understand, interpret and manipulate human language.
 NLP draws from many disciplines, including computer science and computational linguistics, in its pursuit to fill the gap between human communication and computer understanding."
 Within NLP, I then further focus on conversational interface design and development.

 Over the years, I captured NLP experience wherever possible.
 I've been lucky enough to be involved on many projects throughout the sales life cycle and solutions delivery process.
 I've created marketing materials and sales proposals that won work in the area of NLP.
 I've also architected and led the development of NLP systems.
-In this post, I'll share some system and process designs that I've created along the my career journey.
+In this post, I'll share some system and process designs that I've created along my career journey.

 High-Level Text Mining Process